Quick Summary:

 New Mexico businesses can legally implement:

-• Transparent pricing structures - clearly disclose all pricing and discount policies
+- Transparent pricing structures - clearly disclose all pricing and surcharge policies

 What's Not Allowed